-The attendance officer is responsible for:
+The Senior Attendance Champion is responsible for:

-- The overall strategic approach to attendance in school. - Developing a clear vision for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents with regard to attendance. - Following up on incidents of persistent poor attendance. - Informing the LA of any pupil being deleted from the admission and attendance registers.
+- The overall strategic approach to attendance in school. - Developing a clear vision for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents with regard to attendance. - Leading a compassionate approach when listening to parents and pupils regarding barriers to attendance. - Following up on incidents of persistent poor attendance. - Enforcing attendance through statutory interventions in cases of persistent poor attendance where other supports have not succeeded. - Informing the LA of any pupil being deleted from the admission and attendance registers.